Jamie McLennan

-Jamie McLennan (born June 30, 1971) is a Canadian former professional ice hockey backup goalie who is now an analyst for TSN.
+Jamie McLennan (born June 30, 1971) is a Canadian former professional ice hockey goaltender who is now an analyst for TSN.

 A journeyman player in the National Hockey League (NHL), he played with the New York Islanders, St. Louis Blues, Minnesota Wild, Calgary Flames, New York Rangers and Florida Panthers.

 Playing career

-Following his career with the Western Hockey League's Lethbridge Hurricanes, he was drafted in the third round, 48th overall by the New York Islanders in the 1991 NHL Entry Draft.
-After multiple years playing for minor league affiliates in the American, International and East Coast Hockey Leagues, McLennan backed-up veteran Ron Hextall in the 1993–94 season.
+Following his career with the Western Hockey League's Lethbridge Hurricanes, he was drafted in the third round, 48th overall by the New York Islanders in the 1991 NHL entry draft.
+After multiple years playing for minor league affiliates in the American, International and East Coast Hockey Leagues, McLennan was called up to the NHL and backed up veteran Ron Hextall in the 1993–94 season.
 He was shaky with the Islanders however, winning only 17 games with a .889 Save% over three seasons.
 Struggling to find confidence, he spent his last two seasons in the organization alternating between the NHL club and the minor leagues.

 A few weeks after the 1995–96 NHL season had been completed, McLennan drove from Salt Lake City, Utah to Lethbridge, Alberta, on his way home to Edmonton.
 While visiting family in Lethbridge he fell ill.
 He went to a hospital on May 6, 1996, after feeling sick all evening, with immobility setting in.
 What was thought to be the flu turned out to be bacterial meningitis.
 After nearly dying that day, he spent the following week in intensive care.
 The Islanders declined to renew his contract at the conclusion of the season.

 The St. Louis Blues signed him to a contract that summer and he spent the following season in the minors.
 He returned to the NHL as the Blues' backup goalie for the 1997–98 NHL season.
 That year he was awarded the Bill Masterton Memorial Trophy, awarded to the NHL player who best displays perseverance and dedication to hockey.
 In the 1999 off-season, the Blues acquired another backup goaltender, Roman Turek from the Dallas Stars, who easily won the Blues starting goaltender role.
 With the emergence of Turek and reduction of McLennan's games, the Blues won their first President's Trophy in franchise history.
 Turek was subsequently awarded as the sole winner of the William M. Jennings Trophy at season's end.
 That off-season, McLennan was left unprotected by the Blues in the 2000 NHL Expansion Draft and joined the Minnesota Wild franchise.
 In his only season playing for the Wild, he set a career high in games played with 38, but finished with 32 losses and only 5 wins.
 Ultimately, he returned to the minors the following season.